 At this time, we are excited to announce our ability to provide virtual or prerecorded sessions, online modules and guides for faculty who wish to bolster their course content with information literacy concepts and instruction.
 Talk to a Librarian about the many creative ways we can provide instruction to your students.
 We have knowledge of the tools and technologies needed to provide effective online instruction.
 Please complete the appropriate request form.
 See the forms on the left side of this page.
-If you are looking for quick tutorials for your students to review in how to use our electronic resources have them check out our Library Help Tutorials, which can be found on our homepage under Quick Links or the Help tab.
+If you are looking for quick tutorials for your students to review in how to use our electronic resources have them check out our Library Help Tutorials, which can be found on our homepage under the Help tab.

 Please take the following steps to schedule a session: